Dispute NYC parking tickets for free in just a few minutes

 - Your evidence

-A mail hearing is another way of disputing a parking citation, and you can request one via mail.
-Make sure to be quick and mail everything early so the Department of Finance can receive your hearing request in time.
+Requesting a mail hearing is another way of disputing a parking citation.
+Make sure to be quick and mail everything early so the Department of Finance will receive your hearing request in time.
 You need to gather your ticket, copies of any evidence you have, and your statement in which you will explain why you shouldn’t have to pay off your citation.
-Put everything in the orange envelope in which the ticket came, and mail it to
+Put everything in the orange envelope in which the ticket came, and mail it to:

 NYC Department of Finance Hearings By Mail Unit